PX4/PX4-Autopilot/apps/examples/README.txt

   CONFIG_NSH_BUILTIN_APPS
-    This example can be built as two NSH "built-in" commands if this option is selected: 'msconn' will connect the USB mass storage device; 'msdis' will disconnect the USB storage device.
+    This example can be built as two NSH "built-in" commands if this option is selected: 'conn' will connect the USB composite device; 'msdis' will disconnect the USB composite device.

   Configuration options unique to this example: